Jaygem/top-chef/README.md

-To run the app, just go to ./Scrapper/scrapper and run the commande 'node tools.js'
+To run the app, just go to ./Scrapper/scrapper and run the command 'node tools.js'